Data protection

 Toll Collect does not disclose the data collected in accordance with Sections 4 para.
 3, sentence 3, 7 para.
 2 sentence 1 BFStrMG to any other recipients in connection with its use for statistical or traffic management purposes.
 A disclosure will only take place in the form of anonymous statistical results or in the form of anonymous responses to traffic management surveys.

-Toll Collect erases the data collected in accordance with Sections 4 para.
-3, sentence 3, 7 para.
-2 sentence 1 BFStrMG in accordance with the erasure obligations of Section 9 BFStrMG.
+Toll Collect deletes the data collected pursuant to sections 4 (3) sentence 3, 7 (2) sentence 1 German Federal Trunk Road Toll Act (BFStrMG) in accordance with the deletion obligations of section 9 German Federal Trunk Road Toll Act (BFStrMG) after 120 days at the latest.
 Anonymisation for statistical and traffic management purposes takes place within these erasure deadlines.

 Transfer to a third country or an international organisation does not take place.